-In order to qualify for admission and/or progression, the student must pass the required arts and sciences coursework by the second completed attempt Minimum Cumulative Grade Point Average 2.3 on a 4.0 scale at the time of the interview.
+In order to qualify for admission and/or progression, the student must pass the required arts and sciences coursework by the second completed attempt.

-Minimum Grade Requirement in a Stated Prerequisite
+2.5 on a 4.0 scale.

-C (2.0 on a 4.0 scale)
+Minimum Grade Requirement in a Stated Prerequisite C (2.0 on a 4.0 scale)